 Why do people invest in the stock market?

-Investing is the process of using a resource (normally money) to try and generate additional income.
+Investing is the process of using a resource (usually money) to try and generate additional income.
 Aka more money.

-This allows people to offset the effects of inflation (which can gradually erode the real spending power of money), and potentially grow their money for the future to make more of what they have.
+This can allow people to offset the effects of inflation (which can gradually erode the real spending power of money), and potentially grow their money for the future to make more of what they have.